lipcsak-zoltan/Duckies_duckietown/README.md

 ## Preprocess data
-* The raw images saved before needs to be pre-processed: run `preprocess.py` with the appropriate file names
+* The raw images saved before needs to be pre-processed: run `preprocess.py` with the appropriate file names you logged.

 ## Train on data